cchalmers/diagrams-dev/README.md

 ### Jupyter

 You can get a Jupyter environment using ihaskell from a nix expression.
-The one-liner to get an ihaskell lab is (replace `lab` with `notebook` for a notebook):
+First open a terminal and `cd` into the root directory of the `diagrams-dev` repository.
+Then the one-liner to get an ihaskell lab is (replace `lab` with `notebook` for a notebook):

 ```
 $(nix-build --no-out-link ihaskell.nix)/bin/ihaskell-lab